7ank0v1c/N64SaveConverterAndSwapperForMac/Readme.md

 Originally Based on 'Daniel Falk's - N64SaveConverterGui' tool Re-written from the ground up in python

+This is my emulator/retro game save converter utility.

+It is my first true project coding something, and thought to start with an area I felt was a little lacking (more so for Mac users)
+However, becasue of this, please ensure you do a back-up of all your saves before using this.

-This is a work in progress and a while off from being fully functional, I am just keeping this here to have it available online more easily for now.
+It is still a work in progress, and a while off from living up to its name.
-The only 'save core' that is reasonably functional is currently n64, but a few things need ironing out first.
+Currently, the only 'save core' that is functional, is for the n64, however a few things are still being worked on there also.

 'Save Core'?
 What is that?:
 Just thougt it sounded cool, the way I am approaching this is alsmot like creating a core, for each system.